FbF/Laravel-Agegate/README.md

 * Redirects requests for guarded routes to agegate URL
 * Agegate form with input type=date or select tags for year, month and day
 * Configurable url for agegate, minimum age, cookie name, cookie value
-* Sets 'forever' cookie if user is old enough
+* Sets 'forever', or 'session' or X minute (configurable) cookie if user is old enough
 * Redirects user back to the URL they were trying to access
 * Optionally allows bots/crawlers/spiders through age gate using one of 3 approaches